dustinlacewell/bustle/README.md

 - dev - Build a development zip
 - release - Build a release zip
+- link - Link your mod to your Godot project
 - gather - Gather resource imports
-- strip - Strip type-annotations & class_name from GDScript files
-- zip - Create a zip file from path
+- zip - Zip a directory

 For more help, try running `bustle &lt;subcommand&gt; --help`
 </pre>